shradhapatil22/Personal-Finance-Dashboard/README.md

 Contributions to the Personal Finance Dashboard are welcome!
 If you find any issues or have suggestions for improvement, please feel free to submit a pull request or open an issue on the project's GitHub repository.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

-## Acknowledgments

-We would like to express our gratitude to the open-source community and the contributors who have helped make this project possible.

-Special thanks to the Power BI team for providing a powerful tool for data visualization and analysis.

 ## Contact

-If you have any questions or inquiries regarding the Personal Finance Dashboard, please contact [your-email-address].
+If you have any questions or inquiries regarding the Personal Finance Dashboard, please contact shradhapatil2202@gmail.com.
 We would be happy to assist you.

 Happy tracking and managing your personal finances with the Personal Finance Dashboard!